TGDivy/TGDivy/README.md

 ## 💬🌞

-> Admire as much as you can.
-Most people do not admire enough. ~ Vincent van Gogh
+> The world doesn't always give you want, but it often gives you what you need. ~ Naval Ravikant

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )